Understanding over-groomed curls: What's behind the problem

 The rescue plan - the right care for curly hair to bring your curls back into balance

 If your curls suffer from over-processed hair, you don't need a radical cut, but the right strategy.
 The right care for curls means choosing gentle curl care products, ensuring a balance between proteins and moisture and giving your hair real breaks in between.
-With targeted steps such as a Deep Cleansinga coordinated Hair treatment and light stylings like Mousse for curls or one Curl cream you bring your curls back to bounce and definition.
+With targeted steps such as deep cleansing, a coordinated hair treatment and light styling products such as mousse for curls or a curl cream, you can restore bounce and definition to your curls.

 Reset with deep cleansing shampoo

-If your curls are heavy and limp, the first step is a fresh start - a gentle deep cleanse will noticeably remove any residue from your curls.
-Also Hair Rinse or an acidic conditioner for curls with apple cider vinegar can help to gently clarify the hair and scalp.
+If your curls are heavy and limp, the first step is a fresh start - a gentle hair deep cleanse will noticeably remove any residue from your curls.
+Hair rinse or an acidic conditioner for curls with apple cider vinegar can also help to gently clarify the hair and scalp.

-How often deep cleansing shampoo?
-For most curly heads, every 4-6 weeks is enough - possibly a little earlier if you have a heavy build-up.
+How often should I use deep cleansing shampoo?
+For most curly heads, every 4-6 weeks is sufficient - possibly a little earlier if you have a heavy build-up.

 Restore balance - protein treatment or moisturizing mask

-- In the event of excess moisture, a Protein cure, to strengthen the structure again.
+- If there is excess moisture, a protein treatment helps to strengthen the structure again.

-- If you have excess protein, you need a protein-free Moisturizing maskwhich brings back suppleness.
+- If you have excess protein, you need a protein-free moisturizing mask that restores suppleness.

-How often should I use hair conditioner?
+How often should I use hair treatment?
 1× per week is a good starting point - reduce as soon as structure and bounce return.

 Adapting routines - less is often more

 Curl care is not always easy.
-Many over-groomed curls are caused by too many products.
+Many over-processed curls are the result of using too many products.
 Therefore: Choose lighter formulations, stick to the application times and give your curls a break.
-So you can Care for curly hairwithout weighing them down unnecessarily.
+This way, you can care for curly hair without weighing it down unnecessarily.

 A light mousse for curls provides hold without weighing down the bundles.
 A subtle curl cream provides care if you use it sparingly.